genderkit/genderkit/_articles/laser-hair-reduction.md

 ### Where can I learn more?

-You can read more about laser hair removal on the [NHS Choices website](http://www.nhs.uk/Conditions/cosmetic-treatments-guide/Pages/laser-hair-removal.aspx).
+You can read more about laser hair removal on the [NHS website](http://www.nhs.uk/Conditions/cosmetic-treatments-guide/Pages/laser-hair-removal.aspx).

 ### How much will it cost?